robertmartin8/PyPortfolioOpt/docs/OtherOptimisers.rst

 .. tip::

-    In general, unless you have specific requirements e.g you would like to efficiently compute the entire efficient frontier for plotting, I would go with the standard ``EfficientFrontier`` optimiser.
+    In general, unless you have specific requirements e.g you would like to efficiently compute the entire efficient frontier for plotting, I would go with the standard ``EfficientFrontier`` optimizer.

 I am most grateful to Marcos López de Prado and David Bailey for providing the implementation [2]_.
 Permission for its distribution has been received by email.
 It has been modified such that it has